phunt/demoSecureMCP/README.md

 # Secure MCP Server

-A production-ready Python/FastAPI implementation of a Model Context Protocol (MCP) server with enterprise-grade OAuth 2.1 authentication, leveraging Keycloak for identity management and Docker for deployment.
+A production-ready Python implementation of a Model Context Protocol (MCP) server built with **[FastMCP](https://github.com/fastmcp/fastmcp)** and FastAPI, featuring enterprise-grade OAuth 2.1 authentication, leveraging Keycloak for identity management and Docker for deployment.

 ## 🎯 Why This Project Exists

 The Model Context Protocol (MCP) enables seamless integration between AI models and external tools/data sources.
 However, most MCP implementations lack proper security controls, making them unsuitable for enterprise use.
-This project addresses that gap by providing:
+This project addresses that gap by combining **FastMCP** (a Python framework for building MCP servers) with enterprise security features:

 - **Enterprise Security**: OAuth 2.1/PKCE compliant authentication with JWT validation
 - **Production Ready**: Docker-based deployment with nginx, health checks, and monitoring